gloveboxes/Ubuntu-for-Azure-Developers/docs/Ubuntu1604.md

 [Visual Studio Code](https://code.visualstudio.com/) is a must have IDE, open source, extensible, great language, debugging and tooling support.

-Head to [Visual Studio Code](https://code.visualstudio.com/) and download the .deb file for Debian and Ubuntu then install with QApt Package Installer.
+Head to [Visual Studio Code](https://code.visualstudio.com/) and download the .deb file for Debian and Ubuntu then install with Software Install.

 ### Visual Studio Extensions

 There are a stack of great extensions for Visual Studio Code.
-This are the ones that I find most useful.
+These are the ones that I find most useful.

 1. Azure Account, Azure Functions, Azure CLI Tools, Azure Event Hub Explorer, Azure Cosmos DB, Azure IoT Edge, Azure IoT Toolkit, mssql, C#, Docker, Python, C/C++, JSON Tools, Powershell, Azure Application Insights, Azure App Services, Arduino, Azure Resource Manager Tools, Azure Storage, Tools for AI and more...